furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

 Calibrate and Quantize the Model
 --------------------------------
-Once a model is loaded, you can calibrate and quantize the model by calling the ``QuantizerForCausalLM.quantize()`` method.
+Once a model is loaded, you can calibrate and quantize it by calling the ``QuantizerForCausalLM.quantize()`` method.

-The ``quantize()`` method takes the quantized model, a data loader, and a quantization configuration as arguments.
-The ``create_data_loader`` function creates a dataloader which feeds a quantization process with a proper sample dataset.
+The ``quantize()`` method takes as arguments the model to be quantized, a data loader, and a quantization configuration.
+The ``create_data_loader`` function helps generate a data loader that supplies the quantization process with an appropriate sample dataset.
-When you create a data loader, you can specify the tokenizer, dataset name or path, the dataset split, the number of samples, and the maximum sample length.
-These options can impact the accuracy of a quantized model.
+When creating a data loader, you can configure parameters such as the tokenizer, dataset name or path, dataset split, number of samples, and maximum sample length.
+These parameters can significantly impact the accuracy of the quantized model, so some experimentation is typically necessary to determine the optimal settings.
-So, you will need some experiments to find the best parameters for your model.

 .. tip::

-    ``create_data_loader`` is based on the ``datasets`` library, which provides easy access to datasets for audio, computer vision, and natural language processing (NLP) tasks.
+    ``create_data_loader`` is based on the ``datasets`` library, which provides easy access to datasets for tasks in audio, computer vision, and natural language processing (NLP).
-    Learn more on the
+    Learn more in the
     `datasets documentation <https://huggingface.co/docs/datasets/en/index>`_
-    and explore the datasets at https://huggingface.co/datasets.
+    and explore the available datasets at https://huggingface.co/datasets.

-The following is an example of creating a data loader for the calibration dataset.
+The following example demonstrates how to create a data loader for the calibration dataset.
-The quantized model is stored to the ``save_dir`` directory.
+The quantized model will be saved to the ``save_dir`` directory.

 .. literalinclude:: ../../../examples/optimum_quantize.py
   :language: python

-The ``QuantizationConfig`` class allows you to specify various quantization options, and it also provides a set of pre-defined quantization configurations.
+The ``QuantizationConfig`` class allows you to specify various quantization options and offers a set of pre-defined quantization configurations.
-``QuantizationConfig.w_f8_a_f8_kv_f8()`` is one of the pre-defined quantization configuration that quantizes the weights, activations, and KV cache to 8-bit floats (FP8).
+For example, ``QuantizationConfig.w_f8_a_f8_kv_f8()``, quantizes the weights, activations, and KV cache to 8-bit floating-point (FP8).

-Once you have the quantized model, you can build a model artifact using the ``ArtifactBuilder`` API or the ``furiosa-llm build`` command.
-The following is an example of using the ``furiosa-llm build`` command to build a model artifact from the quantized model.
+Once you have the quantized model, you can create a model artifact using either the ``ArtifactBuilder`` API or the ``furiosa-llm build`` command.
+Below is an example of using the ``furiosa-llm build`` command to generate a model artifact from the quantized model.

 .. literalinclude:: ../../../examples/furiosa_llm_build_cmd.sh